reflex

 Synonyms Verb

-reflex (reflexes, present participle reflexing; past and past participle reflexed)
+reflex (reflexes, present participle reflexing; simple past and past participle reflexed)

-1. (transitive) To bend, turn back or reflect.
+1. (transitive) To bend back or turn back over itself.

 This text is extracted from the Wiktionary and it is available under the CC BY-SA 3.0 license | Terms and conditions | Privacy policy 0.003